alecksandr26/my-django-code/README.md

 <a name="forms" />

 ## Forms
-This is the way how we can start creating interface that we can use to capture data from the user and start creating an interactive project.
+This is the way how we can start creating interfaces that we can use to capture data from the user and start creating an interactive project.